isaacnmm/pestpolicy-hugo2XX/content/posts/best-socks-for-sensitive-feet/index.md

 3In addition, the socks have a lightweight design that delivers good fitting support.
 Hence, additional comfort for healthy feet

 Other than that, these socks deliver ultimate protection to feet.
-The WC4 wellness socks are ideal for those with sensitive feet, neuropathy, excess swelling, and diabetes. �Youll appreciate the light gradient compression that provides lightweight support to feet.
+The WC4 wellness socks are ideal for those with sensitive feet, neuropathy, excess swelling, and diabetes.
+Youll appreciate the light gradient compression that provides lightweight support to feet.
 Hence, provides healthier and relaxed feet.

 The WC4 socks for sensitive feet are also anatomically designed to fit both your right and left foot.
 To ensure proper placement of the foot into these socks the heel and toes sections are knitted carefully to give you that sure fit.